SocksTheWolf/domain-redirects/README.md

 3. Redirect Authority: The domain that you would be redirecting to.
 If you were redirecting to Twitch, this would be a simple `twitch.tv`
 4. If you wanted to add more redirects, say something like `yourdomain.tld/store` you could do so by adding more routes.

-Any future additions _should always_ have the redirection scheme set to HTTPS.
+Any future additions _should always_ have the redirection scheme set to `https`.

 **NOTE**: REMEMBER TO SAVE AFTER CONFIGURING.
 Your project may take a bit of time to build once you have done this.